 So, how can we avoid these pests while enjoying summertime in the great outdoors?
 Read on.

-When hiking, it’s easy to be distracted by a view or wildlife, and common to want to blaze your own trail to get a better look.
+When you’re out hiking, it’s easy to get sidetracked by the scenery or the wildlife, and it’s common to want to make your own path so you can get a better look at things.

 - Shirt with long sleeves